Commencement Speakers

 Grace Selvig was born and raised in Skagit Valley, Washington.
 She started her Evergreen education in 2020, with her first year being entirely online due to Covid-19.

-While at Evergreen she got involved in the campus community.
-She played an active role in student governance by being the board coordinator for the Services and Activities Fee Allocation Board in her junior year.
+While at Evergreen, she got involved in the campus community playing an active role in student governance as the board coordinator for the Services and Activities Fee Allocation Board in her junior year.
 Grace has also worked with the student newspaper, The Cooper Point Journal, for two years and this last year she took on the role of creative director.
-While at the paper, she wrote several articles related to labor union justice, activism, and literary romance.
+While at the paper, she wrote several articles related to labor union justice, activism and literary romance.
 Grace has a lot of love in her life.
 She loves her family, friends, boyfriend and dog.
-She loves painting, swimming, eating pastries, and collaging.
+She loves painting, swimming, eating pastries and collaging.
 As a multimedia artist, Grace’s area of emphasis at Evergreen was visual arts.
 She took several art classes and a year-long ceramics and ritual studies program.
-She also enjoyed her programs about humanities, poetry, and literature.
+She also enjoyed her programs about humanities, poetry and literature.

 Grace feels that she has gained so much from her Evergreen education and is excited to take her new knowledge and ways of considering the world back to her valley to help her grow her own community.